DFHack/dfhack/docs/plugins/regrass.rst

 ``-n``, ``--new``
     Adds all biome-compatible grass types that were not originally present in the map block.
 Allows regrass to work in blocks that never had any grass to begin with.
 Will still fail in incompatible biomes.
+This can add an excessive amount of grass events to your map, so it may be desirable to run ``clean --map --grass --only`` (see: `cleaners`) to clean up any unused events afterwards.
 ``-f``, ``--force``
     Force a grass type on tiles with no compatible grass types.
 Unsets the ``no_grow`` flag on all tiles.
 The ``--new`` option takes precedence for